tkonopka/umap/README.md

 ## Implementation notes

 The implementation of the UMAP algorithm in this package follows closely the original python code.
-Any bugs or errors should be regarded as arising solely from this implementation, not from the original.
+However, any bugs or errors should be regarded as arising solely from this implementation, not from the original.

 This package includes implementations for auxiliary algorithms, including approximate searches for nearest neighbors and manipulation of sparse matrices.